claytonmcnamara/claytonmcnamara.github.io/_pages/resume.md

 * National recognition for geospatial analytical reports that saw theater strategic response altered at the EUCOM level (CONOP)
 * Constructed first searchable GEOINT database for HAF "Intelligence Surveillance and Reconnaissance Flight Plan"
 * Expertise in GIS, Python and R for spatiotemporal analysis and visualisation of large geographic datasets
-* Professional and academic experience in analysis, project leadership and written and oral communication
+* Professional and academic experience in analysis, project leadership and written/oral communication